xxraspberry/sears/README.md

 I used Chrome's Inspect Element to empirically figure out the page structure.

+Caveats:

-Caveat: sears.com may change it's page structure any time.
+1. sears.com may change it's page structure any time.
 I'm not watching it closely to keep this repo up to date.
+2. Some keywords (e.g., "digital camera" and "book") seem to be blocked by the site.